Inside: Stories about special needs dads ( with their wives ) are so inspiring. Read on.

 ” Pangga’s presence in our family is missed so much since she was considered the lucky gem and our home felt so empty without her, especially for the first few months after she passed away.

-It has been seven years that she’s gone and we have accepted it and used to not seeing her around anymore, although her memories will always stay with us.
+It has been nine years that she’s gone and we have accepted it and used to not seeing her around anymore, although her memories will always stay with us.

 Of course, when we see people like her, we do really miss her!

-She was the first ever member who has gone ahead, in our family of twelve.
-My wife just passed away three months ago, so there are now 2 angels watching over us.
+She was the first-ever member who has gone ahead, in our family of twelve.
+My wife also just passed away two years ago, so there are now 2 angels watching over us.